aravind-sadharani/chandraveena/src/blog/pallavi/index.md

 There are five recognized types of *Jatis* or rhythmic divisions, namely, *Tisra*, *Chatursra*, *Khanda*, *Misra* and *Sankeerna* which respectively mean musical phrases created in groups of 3, 4, 5, 7 and 9 notes.
 An artist can create many different rhythmic musical phrases by using these Jatis.

-> Continuing with our demo, the composition in Raga Bhimpalasi is in Chautala (12 beats).
+> Demo: The composition in Raga Bhimpalasi in the above demo clippings *Sample 1* and *Sample 2* are in Chautala (12 beats).

+Now, lets watch *Sample 1* again.
 This composition starts on beat 1.
-You can also observe the Vocalist - Aparna Shastri - indicating / gesturing with her hands the rhythmic cycle.
+You can also observe the vocalist indicating / gesturing with her hands the rhythmic cycle.
 With this information, watch the video above again, and try to follow the rhythmic cycle as per the artists' indication.
-As may have noticed, this part is accompanied by the percussion instrument *Pakhawaj*, played by Dhaval Mistry.
+As you may have noticed, this part is accompanied by the percussion instrument *Pakhawaj*, here played by Dhaval Mistry.
+The pakhawaj keeps beats, and creates rhythmic patterns consistent with the flow of the composition.

 I have written a more detailed post on principles of Indian rhythmic cycles - [Tala](/blog/taladhaya).
-You can later read the post for a deeper understanding of rhythmic cycles, and revisit this post.
+You can later read the post for a deeper understanding of Indian rhythmic cycles, and revisit this post.

 ### Vinyasam